shinydevelopment/ShinyDevelopment-Holding/_posts/2011-01-12-find-errors-in-your-ios-app-before-your-users-do.markdown

 Taking a look at the Explore Flickr crash reports in iTunes Connect reported no issues at all for any iOS version.

 <img src="http://shinydev.s3.amazonaws.com/blog-files/itunes-connect-crash-reports.png" />
-<span class="note">**Note:** This screenshot is actually for the latest version of our app v2.0.2, I would have taken a screenshot of the actual version but iTunes Connect does not let you access crash reports for old versions.
-You will just have to trust me that v2.0 of the app had no reports listed!</span>
+<p class="note"><strong>Note:</strong> This screenshot is actually for the latest version of Explore Flickr, v2.0.2.
+I would have taken a screenshot of the actual version but iTunes Connect does not let you access crash reports for old versions.
+You will just have to trust me that v2.0 of the app had no reports listed!</p>

 Before you completely discount these crash reports from Apple it is important to mention that I am not saying that the information provided here is not valuable, because it absolutely is and I am very glad that Apple implemented this feature.
 The point is that you should not be relying** only** on this data as it can give you a false sense of security about the stability of your app.